nvengin1/WIE-Code-2025/DayTwo.md

 **What are they?**
 Conditionals are "decision points" in your code — moments where the program must choose between two or more paths based on what’s happening.

+We implement Boolean operations to evaluate and make decisions.

 Imagine you’re at a crosswalk:
 - **If** the light is green → you walk.